rajesh20032003/githubactions-revision/README.md

 ## Overview

 This project demonstrates a production-style Terraform CI/CD pipeline built using GitHub Actions and AWS OIDC authentication.
-The pipeline follows Infrastructure as Code (IaC) best practices by implementing security scanning, plan/apply separation, environment approvals, artifact promotion, and automated infrastructure deployment.
+The pipeline follows Infrastructure as Code (IaC) best practices by implementing security scanning, plan/apply separation, environment approvals, artifact promotion, and automated infrastructure deployment

 The objective of this project is to create a secure, scalable, and reusable deployment workflow that can be used across multiple environments such as staging and production.